drmibell/node-red-contrib-queue-gate/README.md

 The specified behaviors of the `queueing` state (flush before opening, reset before closing, and reset before default) can be reversed by sending a sequence of commands, i.e., [reset, open], [flush, close] or [flush, default].

-Since version 1.3.0, the effect of the `toggle` command depends on the option selected using the `Toggle between open and queueing` checkbox.
+The effect of the `toggle` command depends on the option selected using the `Toggle between open and queueing` checkbox.
 In the default (unchecked) case, the node toggles between the `open` and `closed` states.
 When the option is selected, the node toggles between the `open` and `queueing` states, with the queue being flushed each time the `open` state is entered.
 (Thanks to Simon Walters for suggesting and helping to implement this feature.)

 Users should be aware that in each of the three states the node will not respond to one or more types of control message (indicated by `nop` in table).
 This should be taken into account when selecting the `Default State` and designing flows.